Finnscene

 Tampere DJs in 1995

-The most popular styles of the Finnish raves at the moment are monotrax, trance and acid, house (including garage, deep, NY house, etc.), and of course, techno.
-Ambient has also gained a strong foothold in Finland - in 1994 Radio City in Helsinki played continuously, all night and day, ambient music for the whole two weeks, which must have been an unique happening on the whole world scale -- although one rarely hears ambient music at the parties.
+The most popular styles of the Finnish raves in their heyday were monotrax, trance and acid, house (including garage, deep, NY house, etc.), and of course, techno.
+Ambient also gained a strong foothold in Finland - in 1994 Radio City in Helsinki played continuously, all night and day, ambient music for the whole two weeks, which must have been an unique happening on the whole world scale -- although one rarely hears ambient music at the parties.
 Also Finnish jungle scene seems to be reality as of now, with such DJs as Infekto, Mekaanikko and Adder bringing the sounds of drum 'n' bass to unsuspecting clubbers and ravers.
-Naturally the purist technoids exist there, also the more enlightened people into the underground Detroit and minimalist sounds à la Jeff Mills and Underground Resistance.
-Also Goa trance genre seems to be pretty active in Finland, with such dedicated DJs as Yogi and Halo spinning records amidst the banners of ultraviolet-coated Indian gods and goddesses.
+Naturally the purist technoids existed there, also the more "enlightened" people into the underground Detroit and minimalist sounds à la Jeff Mills and Underground Resistance.
+Also Goa trance genre seems to have been pretty active in Finland, with such dedicated DJs as Yogi and Halo spinning records amidst the banners of ultraviolet-coated Indian gods and goddesses.
+Suomisaundi ("Finnish sound") was the genre name for Finnish psytrance artists such as Texas Faggott and Squaremeat.
+Metsäbile ("forest party") scene took this music into the Finnish woods, where the neohippie type of party people grooved under the strobe lights and open sky.

 Finland had its activist counterpart to Reclaim The Streets, when the Street Party events were held in the biggest towns of Finland in between 1997 and 2000, just in the middle of the main streets, opposing car traffic and pollution.